Differential equation

 In mathematics, a differential equation is an equation that relates one or more unknown functions and their derivatives.
 In applications, the functions generally represent physical quantities, the derivatives represent their rates of change, and the differential equation defines a relationship between the two.
-Such relations are common; therefore, differential equations play a prominent role in many disciplines including engineering, physics, economics, and biology.
+Such relations are common in mathematical models and scientific laws; therefore, differential equations play a prominent role in many disciplines including engineering, physics, economics, and biology.

-Mainly the study of differential equations consists of the study of their solutions (the set of functions that satisfy each equation), and of the properties of their solutions.
+The study of differential equations consists mainly of the study of their solutions (the set of functions that satisfy each equation), and of the properties of their solutions.
 Only the simplest differential equations are solvable by explicit formulas; however, many properties of solutions of a given differential equation may be determined without computing them exactly.

-Often when a closed-form expression for the solutions is not available, solutions may be approximated numerically using computers.
-The theory of dynamical systems puts emphasis on qualitative analysis of systems described by differential equations, while many numerical methods have been developed to determine solutions with a given degree of accuracy.
+Often when a closed-form expression for the solutions is not available, solutions may be approximated numerically using computers, and many numerical methods have been developed to determine solutions with a given degree of accuracy.
+The theory of dynamical systems analyzes the qualitative aspects of solutions, such as their average behavior over a long time interval.

 History

-Differential equations first came into existence with the invention of calculus by Newton and Leibniz.
-In Chapter 2 of his 1671 work Methodus fluxionum et Serierum Infinitarum, Isaac Newton listed three kinds of differential equations:
+Differential equations came into existence with the invention of calculus by Isaac Newton and Gottfried Leibniz.
+In Chapter 2 of his 1671 work Methodus fluxionum et Serierum Infinitarum, Newton listed three kinds of differential equations:

 In all these cases, y is an unknown function of x (or of x_{1} and x_{2}), and f is a given function.

 He solves these examples and others using infinite series and discusses the non-uniqueness of solutions.